Registration Deadline for March 3, 2020 Primaries is February 3, 2020

-Qualifying petitions may still be obtained in the Sumner County Election Commission Office, 355 N. Belvedere Dr., Room 106 in Gallatin,
+Qualifying petitions for the August 6, 2020 Federal and State Primary Election and Sumner County School Board will be available at the Sumner County Election Office, 355 N. Belvedere Dr., Room 106 in Gallatin beginning Monday, February 3, 2020.

 Station Camp precinct added